-Launched in May 2019, the Oculus Rift S is the Rift’s successor, shortly followed by the user-friendly, wireless Oculus Quest.
+Launched in May 2019, the Oculus Rift S is the Rift’s successor, shortly followed by the user-friendly, wireless Quest and newer Oculus Quest 2.
 They are both excellent headsets priced at around £400.

 Although the Rift S requires a PC connection, games and experiences are delivered to the headset raw.
 What I mean by this is that providing you have a half decent computer and GPU (graphics processing unit) you won’t be missing out on visual aesthetics latency or experience any jitter (game lagging).
 This is in contrast to the Oculus Quest, where some games, like Robo Recall, need their graphics simplified in order to deliver a playable experience.
 So, if you want to play the best VR games and experience the content as intended by the game developers, the Rift S is the right choice.
 Don’t get me wrong, the Quest still has some great games and many look just as good - it’s just that I feel you’re not getting the full experience.

 The Oculus Rifts S display utilises several technologies to achieve excellent visual clarity.
 The headset comprises of dual 1280 x 1440 LCDs (liquid crystal displays), with a combined resolution of 2560 x 1440px.
 The Quest’s OLED (organic light emitting diode) displays however, boast a slightly higher resolution of 1400 x 1600, with a combined resolution of 2880 x 1600px.
 So...better resolution makes it sharper and clearer, right?
 Well, not necessarily!
 Let's take a look and summarise the differences between the two.